Jose Manuel Romero Moreno: Family and education

 He is the son of stockbroker and musicologist Carlos Romero de Lecea and Pilar Moreno Uribe and grandson of Jose Moreno Osorio, count of Fontao and civil engineer.
 He did his elementary and secondary studies at the College of Areneros of Madrid.
 In 1959 he entered the Complutense University of Madrid.
 In his second year of college, he accompanied the Prince Juan Carlos de Borbon.

 In 1981 he received his doctorate for his thesis entitled "Fundamental rights and procedural protections in the nineteenth century in Spanish".

 Career

 He founded his law firm in 1991.
-It merged three years later with the one of the former Minister Alberto Oliart.
+It merged three years later with that of the former Minister Alberto Oliart.

 In 1993 after his mother's death, he inherited the titles of Count of Fontao and Marquis of San Saturnino, continuing the family ties with the province of Lugo.
 That year King Juan Carlos appointed Romero as his Household's external legal counsel.

 In 2004 he was appointed member of the board of directors of Patrimonio Nacional and Secretary of the Board of Real Instituto Elcano.

 With the arrival of the new Monarch Felipe VI in 2014, he left the service of the Crown.

 In 2015 he is appointed Chairman of SICPA Spain.

 He is a Knight of the Real Maestranza of Ronda.